rpy2/rpy2/doc/source/related_projects.rst

 ------------

 Bioconductor is a popular set of R packages for bioinformatics.
 A number of classes defined within that project are exposed as Python classes through rpy2, in the project `rpy2-bioconductor-extensions <http://pypi.python.org/pypi/rpy2-bioconductor-extensions/0.2-dev>`_.
+The bioconductor project is evolving quite rapidely the mapping might not longer be working.

 The `blog of Brad Chapman <http://bcbio.wordpress.com/>`_ also has good examples about how to use `rpy2` for bioinformatics tasks (or Python for bioinformatics in general).